 Problem Solving and Business Analysis Skills can be grouped into a few key skills.

-- Conceptual Problem Solving: Conceptual problem solving tests if you can take an ambiguous problem and break it down into component parts and drive to second order insights.
+Conceptual problem solving tests if you can take an ambiguous problem and break it down into component parts and drive to second order insights.

-- Business Judgment: While you are not expected to get to the “right” answer for the case, you will be expected to use assumptions that are relatively logical.
+While you are not expected to get to the “right” answer for the case, you will be expected to use assumptions that are relatively logical.
 For example, if you are hypothesizing why a retail brick and mortar client is losing market share, it would be illogical to conclude that e-commerce penetration is going down.
 In addition, if you are approximating foot traffic at a fast casual restaurant, it would be illogical to say that traffic is flat throughout the day.
 Rather, you are expected to account for swings in traffic based on peak versus off peak times.

-- Ability to Distinguish the Forest from the Trees: During the interview, you will be given a lot of data, whether in the case interview prompt or in graphs / exhibits.
+During the interview, you will be given a lot of data, whether in the case interview prompt or in graphs / exhibits.
 The best interviewees are able to take a vast amount of information and distill what’s important – and what’s not.

-- Ability to Think 80/20 and Manage your Time: The ability to distinguish the forest from the trees goes hand and hand with being 80/20 and managing your time in the case.
+The ability to distinguish the forest from the trees goes hand and hand with being 80/20 and managing your time in the case.
 During the case interview, you will be forced to focus on the biggest drivers of the issue.
 You will not have time to ask for every small detail and “boil the ocean.”
 This skill is critical because in consulting engagements, you are working on a tight timeframe.
 While you may want to drill down into every small driver, you simply do not have the time, and generally speaking, 80% of the problem is typically generated by 20% of the drivers.

 Structured thinking is primarily tested when you develop your framework.
 Specifically, interviewers are looking to see if you can develop a mutually exclusive and collectively exhaustive (“MECE”) framework.
 You can also show structured thinking through your communication skills (detailed below).